codersuk/AWS-MM-Exercise-G1/README.md

 - [X] (I) create CircleCI
 - [X] create a JAR file from the Service-1 Java project
-- [ ] deploy Servie-1 into a docker container
+- [ ] deploy Service-1 into a Docker container
 - [ ] expose the Service-1 from (?)
 - [ ] (E) cleanup